Room CFM Context

 Connect the airflow target to the equipment family

 This is why a CFM chart should not be a standalone lookup.
-It should help a distributor decide which equipment family deserves attention first and which project facts must stay with the review.
+It should help a distributor decide which equipment family deserves attention first and which project facts must stay with the request.

 Separate source control from room dilution